by the Open Source Security Foundation (OpenSSF), 2025-03-19

 The OpenSSF staff only plans to take the one-time SPP steps

-if someone plans to use it.kramdown
+if someone intends to use the SPP.kramdown

 markdown processor, and the